mlbowser/HTSocc/documents/manuscript/06_methods.md

 We chose a systematic sampling design because of its simplicity and because could be used to obtained unbiased estimates representing the entire study area.
 A grid with 500 m spacing between points was chosen by using the coordinates of the centroids of the 250 m pixels from the Alaska eMODIS product [@Jenkerson_2010], choosing every other centroid to make a grid of sites having 500 m spacing.
 The resulting sample frame consisted of 40 terrestrial sites.

 Our basic sampling design was a space-for-time design as defined by @Kery_Royle_2016, where plots were divided into subplots and the subplots were sampled essentially simultaneously.
+At each site we established a  5.64 m radius, approximately 100 m<sup>2</sup>, circular plot, with a pixel centroid at the center of the circular plot.
+We split the plot into two semicircular, approximately 50 m<sup>2</sup> subplots divided along the north-south axis.

 ## Field methods